moffatpartnership/chromosomePainting/README.md

 #### Javascript

-The javascript file haplogroupFrequencies.js has an anonymous executing function called HFViewer, this loads the assets on start-up and then when all is loaded the GSAP Ticker fires the frameRender function.
+The javascript file haplogroupFrequencies.js has an anonymous executing function called Viewer, this loads the assets on start-up and then when all is loaded the GSAP Ticker fires the frameRender function.

-There are three other anonymous functions handling the loading and the drawing.
+There are two other anonymous functions handling the loading and the drawing.

 #### Support